UK Visas and Immigration department conduct asylum screening interviews. This part of the evaluation process takes place soon after they screened you.

 It must also have your Home Office reference number on it.
 Send any written statements to your caseworker before you attend the interview.

 As a rule, they will interview you alone, meaning your family members will not be in the room.
 The interview staff will provide you with an interpreter if you need it.
-The asylum interview gives you an opportunity to explain:
+The asylum interview gives you an opportunity to give answers to example questions like:

 The staff understand that they need to ask you questions about difficult topics.
 Even so, it is very important that you explain what happened to yourself and to your family.